The Museum is a 501(c)(3) non-profit organization.

-Hands On is regularly selected Best Family Entertainment and Best Museum in the Best of South Sound contest by The Olympian newspaper and other media outlets.
+Hands On was thrilled to win King5 TV’s Best Family-Friendly Destination in Evening Magazine’s Best of Western Washington contest.
+The Museum is regularly selected Best Family Entertainment, Best Museum, and Best Kid’s Birthday Party Venue in the Best of South Sound awards by The Olympian newspaper and other media outlets.
 We are grateful to all of the organizations that have honored us with special awards.

 We work hard to provide a 5-star experience for our visitors.
 We are a family favorite on Google and Yelp.
 We also received a Traveler’s Choice Award from TripAdvisor in 2020.